-How our audit addressed the key audit matter

-Our audit procedures included:

-- evaluation of the relevant IT systems, with the assistance of our internal IT specialists. - assessment of the relevant controls to determine if they had been designed and implemented effectively and tested the controls to determine if they were operating effectively. - for the passenger and ancillary service system used by the Group, we obtained and assessed the assurance report attesting the appropriateness and effectiveness of the internal control systems established by the service provider. - testing samples of passenger revenue transactions recorded during the year by verifying the consideration received and the evidence of when the services were provided.
+Key audit matter How our audit addressed the key audit matter Revenue recognition Our audit procedures included: Total passenger and ancillary revenue recognized by the Group during the year amounted to KD 183,342,999. evaluation of the relevant IT systems, with the assistance of our internal IT specialists.
+The Group recognises revenue from sale of passenger tickets in income when a passenger has flown or on expiry of ticket validity. assessment of the relevant controls to determine if they had been designed and implemented effectively and tested the controls to determine if they were operating effectively.
+The determination of passenger and ancillary revenue recognised involves complex information technology systems (IT) for tickets booked, utilised and expired. for the passenger and ancillary service system used by the Group, we obtained and assessed the assurance report attesting the appropriateness and effectiveness of the internal control systems established by the service We have considered occurrence of revenue recorded as a key audit matter as it involves complicated IT systems that handle large volumes of transaction data.
+The accounting policy for revenue recognition for passenger revenue is set out in note 2.11 to the provider. testing samples of passenger revenue transactions recorded during the year by verifying the consideration received and the evidence of when the services were provided. consolidated financial statements.
 We also assessed the disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs.